etiennecollin/ift1025/README.md

 - A GUI client was added using JavaFX
 - The server implements multithreading to support connecting to multiple clients at once
 - Everything was properly documented using JavaDoc

+## Compatibility

+- Java JDK ≥ 20

+_This project was compiled using Java JDK 20 with the JDK 19 feature set due to an incompatibility between JDK 19's JavaFX with Apple M1 Silicon._

 ## Launching the server